Astellas Pharma

 Acquisition in 2018

-Universal Cells Inc. is a biotechnology company based in Seattle, Washington, founded in 2013.
-It focuses on developing, licensing, and commercializing stem cell therapies designed to overcome immune rejection, which allows for the creation of universal donor stem cells compatible with all patients.
-The company utilizes proprietary genome editing technology to engineer stem cells that prevent the expression of polymorphic human leukocyte antigen (HLA) molecules, effectively eliminating the risk of donor tissue rejection.
-This innovative approach enables the development of off-the-shelf therapeutic products and accelerates the advancement of cell therapies for various diseases and conditions.
-Universal Cells operates as a subsidiary of Astellas Pharma Inc.
+Universal Cells Inc. is a biotechnology company based in Seattle, Washington, specializing in the development, licensing, and commercialization of stem cell therapies.
+Founded in 2013, the company focuses on creating universal donor stem cells that are compatible with all patients, eliminating the need for HLA-matching and reducing the risk of donor tissue rejection.
+Universal Cells employs proprietary genome editing technology, specifically recombinant adeno-associated virus-mediated gene editing, to engineer stem cells by preventing the expression of polymorphic human leukocyte antigen (HLA) molecules.
+This innovative approach allows for the production of off-the-shelf therapeutic products and facilitates the advancement of cell therapies for a variety of diseases and conditions.
+As of February 2018, Universal Cells operates as a subsidiary of Astellas Pharma Inc.

 Mitobridge